🔍

 Using SQL

 As a rule of thumb, if the query can be executed directly against your dataset using the native database driver, it can also be validated and run as an Indicator.
-This means that the SQL editor supports common ANSI SQL constructs such as WHERE
+This means that the SQL editor supports common ANSI SQL constructs such as WHEREand GROUP BY as well as the specific aggregations and functions that may be supported by your data source (such as KURTOSIS in Snowflake)

 The SQL Query defined in the editor is subject to the same evaluation logic specified under Lookback Period, Evaluation Interval, and Offset.
 Hence users should avoid including timestamp ranges in the SQL query as these will be reliably inferred at indicator evaluation time.